zzulueta/mslearn-ai-agents/Instructions/06-build-multi-agent-solution.md

     ```

-1. Under the comment **Create the quest prompt**, and add the following code:
+1. Under the comment **Create the ticket prompt**, and add the following code:

     ```python
-    prompt = "We find a locked door with strange symbols, and the warrior is limping."
+    # Create the ticket prompt
+    prompt = "Users can't reset their password from the mobile app."

     ```

 1. Under the comment **Send a prompt to the agent**, and add the following code: